Skip to content

 Audio Encoding/Decoding (ISoundEncoder, ISoundDecoder)

 ISoundEncoder and ISoundDecoder are interfaces for encoding and decoding audio data to and from different formats.
+Both are IDisposable.

 • ISoundEncoder: Encodes raw audio samples into a specific format (e.g., WAV, FLAC, MP3).
 Currently only WAV supported by miniaudio backend.